cea-hpc/modules/doc/source/design/advanced-module-version-specifiers.rst

         - to just express version with their major release number for instance
     - an empty string among list is considered as a specification error
         - for instance *soft@vers,vers,* or *soft@vers,,vers*
+    - version specifier cannot mix list and range in the same expression (error raised elsewhere)
+        - like *soft@1.2,1.4:1.6,1.8*

 - when using extended default syntax
     - version selection is performed same way for *@vers* than for */vers*